HassanSayyed/information-Retrieval/README.md

  1. Read data from SFX directory
  2. Initialize and fill the inverted file matrix
  3. Detect the new stopwords

+ ###### Phase 4 Query
+ 1. Receive query from user
+ 2. Initialize and fill the weighted query list
+ 3. Rank the documents

  # System Requirements:
  1. Java 13, you can download it from https://www.oracle.com/java/technologies/javase/jdk13-archive-downloads.html